-The Movus, that will launch in 7-, 8- and 9-seater variants, is reported to use the same engine which powers the Safari Storme.
+In terms of powertrain, the Movus will use the same engine which powers the Safari Storme.
 This 2.2-liter four-cylinder VariCOR engine produces 140 PS of power and 320 Nm of torque in the Storme and comes mated to a 5-speed manual transmission.
-The Movus achieves a higher ARAI-certified fuel efficiency of 15.2 kmpl (up from the current 13.55 kmpl) thanks to this powertrain.
+By using this engine, the Movus will achieve a higher ARAI-certified fuel efficiency than the Grande.